- Books, Literature, and Writing

 Upon a silent night.

-Written mainly about my Eldest when he was seven Years old we lived in Oklahoma, he thought ghosts were in his closet he was so scared, And Eric didn't like venturing into the basement in the house we lived in by the Catlett's, I had to keep a lock on it.
-And Amber well she loved Tales from the crypt we always ended our Saturday Nights together doing the little laugh before I kissed her and tucked her into bed.
+Written mainly about my Eldest when he was seven Years old we lived in Oklahoma, he thought ghosts were in his closet he was so scared, And my middle Son didn't like venturing into the basement in the house we lived in he was a little Boy then.
+I had to keep a lock on it, My Daughter well she loved Tales from the crypt we always ended our Saturday Nights together doing the little laugh before I kissed her and tucked her into bed.

 Copyright clause: As it pertains to all written work Copyright Laws and plagiarism Laws applies cannot be copied or used in part or totality without giving credence to the Author as it stands under intellectual property laws.